oa-333/elog/README.md

 | TRACE | Used for debugging purposes, low frequency printing |
 | DEBUG | Used for debugging purposes, high frequency printing |
 | DIAG | Used for debugging purposes, expected log flooding |

+### Log Formatting Styles

+Currently ELog supports two main log formatting styles:

+- printf style
+- fmtlib style (requires building ELog with ELOG_ENABLE_FMT_LIB=ON)

+According to need, C++ stream style may be supported as well, with insertion operator overloading, and that is solely for the purpose of smooth migration from old logging systems, as performance is known to be slow with this style of log message formatting.

+### Logging Macros

+ELog utilizes logging macros for efficient logging, such that when the logged message is not to be issued (e.g. due to insufficient log level or some global filter), then no macro argument evaluation, nor any message formatting takes place at all.

+All Elog logging macros start with the prefix "ELOG_", followed by logging method designator (see below), followed by log level, and an optional "_EX" suffix when a logger is used.

+The ELog framework defines 5 groups of utility macros, each for a different method of logging:

+- Normal logging macros (starts with "ELOG_")
+    - Initial formatting takes place on caller's context (even when using asynchronous logging)
+- fmtlib-style logging macros (starts with "ELOG_FMT_")
+- [binary logging macros](#binary-logging) (starts with "ELOG_BIN_")
+- [binary auto-cached logging macros](#cached-logging) (starts with "ELOG_CACHE_")
+- [binary pre-cached logging macros](#cached-logging) (start with "ELOG_ID_")

+The easiest form of logging is without any logger defined (no "_EX" suffix):

+    ELOG_INFO("Sample message with string parameter: %s", someStr);

+In order to specify a logger, use the _EX() suffix, as follows:

+    ELOG_WARN_EX(logger, "Sample message with string parameter: %s", someStr);

+Or:

+    ELOG_FMT_WARN_EX(logger, "Sample message with string parameter: {}", someStr);

+See [log sources and loggers](#log-sources-and-loggers) for more information on how a logger can be obtained.

+Note that in case that the log message is to be issued, then normally, only partial logging takes place at the caller's context (just the log message, without formatting any time, logger name, module, thread id, etc.), and the rest of the formatting takes place at a later phase.
+This means that in case of asynchronous logging, part of the formatting takes place on another context.
+This can be further optimized with [binary logging](#binary-logging) and [cached logging](#cached-logging).

+### Configuring Log Levels

+TBD: this needs to be edited

 There is no global log level configuration, for two main reasons: